 In this activity, your students will identify recent changes they have experienced and label them as big changes or small changes.

-Prep: On the board, make a rating scale and label one side “small change” and the other “big change.”
+Prep: On the board, make a rating scale and label one side “small changes” and the other “big changes.”

 Prompt: Ask your students to think about recent changes in their lives.
 You may want to share a few examples like:

 - Sitting in a different seat in class

 - Having indoor recess because of bad weather

 Students will think of a few of their own examples, write them on this worksheet (or on post-it notes), and tape their changes to the board where they think they belong on the scale.

 This is a great opportunity for you to gain insight into how your students view and internalize everyday changes.
 Note: Changes can feel different for every person experiencing them.
 Even if it’s a small change for one student, it may feel big for someone else.

 - How did you feel when this change happened?

 - Was this an exciting change?
 Or a change that made you feel scared or nervous?